stepheweffie/Initial-Pre-Work/README.md

 ## How many instances of the client-side assets (HTML, CSS, JS, Images, etc.) are created?

+Client-side assets are cached in a single instance for each cache.

 ## How many instances of the server-side code are available at any given time?

+It depends on how it is scaled.

 ## How many instances of the databases connected to the server application are created?
+One for a visit to the URL before anything else is accessed.
+A new instance is created every time a CRUD (create, read, update, delete) function is implemented on the database.
+See also https://www.lifewire.com/database-instance-1019612 for disambiguation.